MatCuns/Market-Timing-vs-Time-in-the-Market-in-the-Long-Term/README.md

 Investors often debate if it is better to invest immediately, invest gradually, wait for more favorable market conditions, or remain in cash.
 This project turns that debate into a reproducible quantitative experiment.

 The objective is not to prove that one strategy is always superior.
-It is to measure how each approach behaves over the selected 20-year period while controlling for capital availability, investment horizon and total contributed capital.
+It is to measure how each approach behaves over the long term while controlling for capital availability, investment horizon and total contributed capital.